 Just as we were making our goodbyes to waddle back down the road to our room, our friend made a joke, a casual remark about the haunting nature of our hotel.

 Such a statement is viewed by some of us as a challenge to research.
 Some of us should leave well enough alone and not surf the net for any reason.
-Stories of the sepia-2still confined residents in the long gone cells downstairs.
+Stories of the still confined residents in the long gone cells downstairs.
 Of the daughters of the jailor who still like to play with anyone who stays in their former private quarters.
 Yes, just to the left of the stairs as you walk in.
 Behind that curtain.

 The cells had been in the basement directly below our room and we were sleeping where the police officers mustered around a hot stove drinking well boiled tea.
 Or maybe it was the courtroom.
 I don’t really remember.
 The important thing is the kids were supposed to be down the hall and that they were supposed to stay there.